tylerwatkins101/cs498-visualization-project/README.md

 Affordance is used such that the button that represents the current state of the visualization is displayed with an increased brightness.
 When the user mouses over the other buttons they become temporarily highlighted which indicates to the user that they may be clicked.

-Upon clicking a button thi triggers a change to the corresponding scene being displayed.
+Upon clicking a button this triggers a change to the corresponding scene being displayed.

 ### References